Law School commemorates the 60th anniversary of the passage of the Civil Rights Act and the Voting Rights Act

 “I’ve seen things happen in my lifetime that I never thought I’d see,” he said.
 “More and more people want to vote and more people are voting, and that has to be a good thing.”

 Charleston Law students Jazmyne Gleaton (3L) and Mariah Rodriguez (3L) moderated the event and William Spainhour (1L) led the Q & A session.
-The event was part of the Law School’s Professionalism Series and was sponsored by the Center for Diversity in the Legal Profession.
+The event was part of the Law School’s Professionalism Series.

 PHOTO GALLERY